 I struggled too with the shame of being triggered.
 I didn’t want to be like this.
 I hated people noticing.
 I wanted to shout and scream that I hadn’t caused the abuse, so it was unfair to have to deal with the consequences.
 I railed against the unfairness, wanting everyone to listen.
 Why should I have to do the heavy lifting of dealing with triggers?
 I didn’t cause them!
 But eventually I realised that no amount of anger or resentment would change the fact that I was being triggered, and that no one else was going to do anything about it – that no one else could do anything about it.
 Only me.
 So I had to learn how to deal with triggers better.

 But we live now in the world of the trigger warning.
-Every day on social media, I see posts trailered by asterisks, blank lines, those ominous words ‘trigger warning…’ Each week at PODS we receive emails from people detailing words, situations, people or images that ‘triggered’ them.
+Every day on social media, I see posts trailered by asterisks, blank lines, those ominous words ‘trigger warning…’ Each week in the office we receive emails from people detailing words, situations, people or images that ‘triggered’ them.
 One person is triggered when trapped in a lift with a stranger; another by the picture of a tree in their therapist’s office.
 For some it’s words like ‘abuse’ or ‘sex’; for others simply the letter ‘x’.

 But what does it mean to be ‘triggered’?
 The word means different things to different people, and therein lies our confusion as to what constitutes a trigger, and when a trigger warning may need to apply.
 With a fear of causing upset we err on the side of labelling everything a trigger.
 But by doing so, we lose a sense of scale – the word ‘abuse’ as a trigger is conflated with the actual experience of being assaulted.
 And we lack the confidence to know how to deal with these reactions.
 Triggers evoke your powerlessness at the moment of trauma, and they whisper to you that you are still powerless now.
 It makes recovery from trauma seem impossible.